-Ground bounce can occur with high-speed digital ICs when multiple outputs change states simultaneously, causing undesired transient behavior on an output or in the internal logic.
-This is also referred to as the Simultaneous Switching Output (SSO) problem.
+Ground bounce can occur with high-speed digital $I{CS}$ when multiple outputs change states simultaneously, causing undesired transient behavior on an output or in the internal logic.
+This problem is also referred to as the Simultaneous Switching Output (SSO) problem.

 Ground bounce is primarily due to current changes in the combined inductance of ground pins, bond wires, and group metallization.
 The IC internal ground level deviates from the external system ground level for a short duration (a few nanoseconds) after multiple outputs change state simultaneously.

 Ground bounce affects stable low outputs and all inputs because they interpret the incoming signal by comparing it to the internal ground.
-If the ground bounce amplitude exceeds the actual instantaneous noise margin, then a non-changing input can be interpreted as changing.
-Table 2-36 provides the guidelines for the maximum number of simultaneously switching outputs allowed per output power/ground pair to avoid the effects of ground bounce.
+If the ground bounce amplitude exceeds the actual instantaneous noise margin, then a non-changing input can be interpreted as a short pulse with a polarity opposite to the ground bounce.
+Table 2-45 provides the guidelines for the maximum number of simultaneously switching outputs allowed per output power/ground pair to avoid the effects of ground bounce.
 (See Note 1 at the end of the table for qualifications.)
-Refer to

-Table 2-37 for the number of effective output power/ground pairs for each Virtex-II Pro device and package combination.
+Refer to Table 2-46 for the number of effective output power/ground pairs for each Virtex-II Pro device and package combination.